Introduction to At-Will Employment in Arizona

 What Happens When a Worker is Terminated for an Illegal Reason?

 A worker who has been fired for an unlawful reason may have the ability to bring a wrongful termination lawsuit against the employer to recover damages.
 Before he or she can do this, however, a complaint must be timely filed with the Arizona Attorney General’s office and/or the Equal Employment Opportunity Commission (depending on whether the employee believes his or her state or federal rights were violated).
 Once these entities have finished their investigation and have not been able to resolve the dispute satisfactorily, then the employee will be given the ability to file a wrongful termination lawsuit in court.
 A successful suit may result in lost wages being awarded, reinstatement to the worker’s previous position, and/or other damages and compensation.
-Find out more about whether Arizona is an at-will employment state by contacting the experienced attorneys at Nathan M. Smith & Associates, PLLC.
+Find out more about whether Arizona is an at-will employment state by contacting the experienced attorneys at My AZ Legal Team, PLLC.